hapax/hapax.github.io/assets/mindjam.md

 laws of physics are indeterminate [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>], and the state of the world now does not determine the state of the world in the future; and second, the future does not already exist.
-We need both.
-Indeterminism by itself might still give rise to a fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined by physics regardless.
+We need both, since indeterminism by itself might still give rise to a fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined in advance by physical law.

 So we must believe peculiar (and in my opinion indefensible) things about time and physics in order to believe in this version of free will.